hypertrace/hypertrace-docs-website/src/pages/getting-started/installation.md

 template: docs
 ---
 ## Overview
-- The default installation script uses Helm Charts to deploy Hypertrace on Kubernetes.
-- Hypertrace accepts all major tracing data formats (ex: OpenTracing, OpenCensus, Jaeger and Zipkin)
+Hypertrace installation script uses Helm Charts to deploy Hypertrace on Kubernetes.
+If you are already using a tracing system, you can start today.
+Hypertrace accepts all major data formats: Jaeger, OpenTracing, Zipkin, you name it.
+Once you complete Installation you can see traces from your already instrumented application in Hypertrace.

 ---
 <iframe width="680" height="380" src="https://www.youtube.com/embed/hmMpa3Xp6Go" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope" allowfullscreen></iframe>